-The process of Initial Public Offering (IPO) transforms a privately-held company into a public company.
+IPO stands for Initial Public Offering which is the process of transforming a privately-held company into a public company.
 This process also creates an opportunity for smart investors to earn a handsome return on their investments.

 Investing in IPOs can be a smart move if you are an informed investor.
 But not every upcoming IPO is a great opportunity.
 Benefits and risks go hand-in-hand.
 Before you join the bandwagon, it is important to understand the basics.

-Initial Public Offering (IPO) can be defined as the process in which a private company or corporation can become public by selling a portion of its stake to the investors.
-An IPO is generally initiated to infuse the new equity capital to the firm, to facilitate easy trading of the existing assets, to raise capital for the future, or to monetize the investments made by existing stakeholders.
+Initial Public Offering (IPO) can be defined as the process in which a private company or corporation can become public by selling a portion of its stake to investors.
+An IPO is generally initiated to infuse the new equity capital into the firm, facilitate easy trading of the existing assets, raise capital for the future, or to monetize the investments made by existing stakeholders.

 The institutional investors, high net worth individuals (HNIs) and the public can access the details of the first sale of shares in the prospectus.
 The prospectus is a lengthy document that lists the details of the proposed offerings.